DiZLike/strimer/README.md

 Open the settings file "strimer.conf" in the application folder (path: <application folder>\config).
 Find the [Radio] section and enter the path to your playlist in the "radio.playlist" key.

 Playlist file syntax:
-Each new track is added from a new line in the format "track=<track path>?;".
+Each new track is added from a new line in the format "track=track path?;".